Business Links

 Bookish Software / Sites

-🏆Vellum (Book formatting, Vellum costs ~$200 and only works on an Apple computer (not an iPad!) or through a PC-friendly "virtual machine" service like Mac in Cloud, which is what I use.)
+πVellum (Book formatting,Β Vellum costs ~$200 and only works on an Apple computer (not an iPad!) or through a PC-friendly "virtual machine" service like Mac in Cloud, which is what I use.)

 Atticus (Book formatting, Atticus costs ~$150 and works on a PC.
 I personally found it very frustrating and user-unfriendly and opted for Vellum instead.
 Caveat Emptor.)